 The battle of the two natures.

 The flesh versus spiritual nature.

-If we are honest to ourselves, we know that what God said here is true.
+If we are honest with ourselves, we know that what God says here is true.

 However, God does not leave saved believers with no options.